-- (b) If any practitioner leaves their employment, or their employment is terminated by the employer, in circumstances other than those referred to in paragraph (a), before the practitioner has taken annual leave to which they are entitled, the practitioner is only to be paid for any untaken leave that relates to a completed year of service. - (c) Payment in lieu of any untaken annual leave shall be made on the death of a practitioner. - (16) In the case of a practitioner transferring from one hospital to another hospital the annual leave entitlement shall be transferred. - (17) A practitioner who has accrued more than four weeks annual leave may by written agreement with the employer cash out some or all of the excess. - (18) Annual Leave Options - (a) To exercise one or more of the options specified in this subclause, a practitioner must make written application in the manner prescribed by the employer. - (b) (i) At the request of a practitioner, the employer may agree to an arrangement ('the arrangement') whereby the practitioner accrues either 1 (51/52), 2 (50/52), 3 (49/52) or 4 (48/52) weeks additional annual leave in lieu of salary of the equivalent value.
-Both the agreement to the arrangement and the time at which the additional leave is taken shall be dependent on the operational requirements of the Department where the practitioner works at the particular time. - (ii) Unless otherwise agreed between the practitioner and the employer, a practitioner who enters into an arrangement under this subclause does so in blocks of 12 months.
-Further, it shall be assumed that, a practitioner having entered into the arrangement shall be continuing from year to year unless the employer is otherwise notified in writing by the practitioner. - (c) For the purposes of this subclause and without limiting the meaning of the term 'operational requirements' may include: - (i) the availability of suitable leave cover, if required; - (ii) the cost implications; - (iii) the impact on patient care; - (iv) the impact on the work of other practitioners. - (d) the portion of the practitioner's salary to be forfeited shall be calculated as a fortnightly amount and their fortnightly salary shall be decreased by that amount for the duration of the arrangement. - (e) All annual leave taken during the course of the arrangement shall be paid at the reduced rates. - (f) The additional annual leave shall continue to accrue while the practitioner is on leave during the course of the arrangement.
+- (b) Both the agreement to the arrangement and the time at which the additional leave is taken will be dependent on the operational requirements of the department where the practitioner works at the particular time. - (c) Purchased leave will not accrue from one year to the next, provided that the practitioner is to be entitled to pay in lieu of the purchased leave not taken. - (d) Unless otherwise agreed between the practitioner and the Employer, a practitioner who enters into an arrangement under this sub clause does so in blocks of 12 months.

-- (g) The reduced salary shall be used for all purposes during the course of the arrangement, apart from calculating contributions to superannuation. - (h) Subject to operational requirements as defined in this subclause and with the agreement of the employer, a practitioner may elect to take twice the period of any portion of their annual leave at half pay. - (i) Unless otherwise agreed by the employer, arrangements under subclauses (j) and (k) shall be for periods of 12 months. - (j) If at the commencement of each 12 month block of this arrangement a practitioner has a minimum of four weeks of annual leave available to be taken in that year, the practitioner may opt to forfeit the accrual of 1 or 2 weeks annual leave in favour of receiving additional salary to the equivalent value of the leave that has been forfeited ('the arrangement'). - (k) The increased salary shall be used for all purposes during the course of the arrangement, apart from calculating contributions to superannuation.
+- (e) For the purposes of this sub clause and without limiting the meaning of the term, "operational requirements" may include: - (i) The availability of suitable leave cover, if required; - (ii) The cost implications; - (iii) The impact on client/patient service requirements; - (iv) The impact on the work of other employees; and - (v) The practitioner's existing leave liabilities. - (f) The portion of the practitioner's salary to be forfeited shall be calculated as a fortnightly amount and their fortnightly salary shall be decreased by that amount for the duration of the arrangement. - (g) All annual leave taken during the course of the arrangement shall be paid at the reduced rate. - (h) The additional leave shall continue to accrue while the practitioner is on leave during the course of the arrangement. - (i) The reduced salary shall be used for all purposes during the course of the arrangement. - (j) The additional leave shall not attract leave loading. - (k) It is the responsibility of the practitioner to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation, and the options, if any, available for addressing these. - (18) Double the leave on half pay - (a) Subject to operational requirements and with the agreement of the employer, a practitioner may elect to take twice the period of any portion of their annual leave at half pay. - (19) Less leave, more pay, cashing out leave - (a) Unless otherwise agreed between the practitioner and the employer, a practitioner who enters into an arrangement under this subclause does so in blocks of 12 months. - (b) If at the commencement of each 12 month block of this arrangement a practitioner has a minimum of four weeks of annual leave available to be taken in that year, the practitioner may opt to forfeit the accrual of 1 or 2 weeks annual leave in favour of receiving additional salary to the equivalent value of the leave that has been forfeited ('the arrangement'). - (c) The increased salary shall be used for all purposes during the course of the arrangement.